Harland Williams: Career

 Williams began in stand-up comedy in 1984, when still at Sheridan College.
 He performed in Toronto for seven years before relocating to Los Angeles in 1992.
-He credits a 1993 appearance on Late Night with David Letterman for a break through, and Jim Carrey for bringing him to the attention of the Farrelly brothers, who cast Williams in his debut role as a police officer in Dumb and Dumber (1994).
+He credits a 1993 appearance on Late Night with David Letterman as a breakthrough, and Jim Carrey for bringing him to the attention of the Farrelly brothers, who cast Williams in his debut role as a police officer in Dumb and Dumber (1994).

-Other film roles include Freddy Got Fingered, There's Something About Mary, Half Baked, RocketMan, Sorority Boys, Down Periscope, Superstar and Employee of The Month.
+Other film roles include Freddy Got Fingered, There's Something About Mary, Half Baked, RocketMan, Sorority Boys, Down Periscope, Superstar and Employee of the Month.
 He has performed his stand-up comedy routines on The Tonight Show with Jay Leno, Late Night with Conan O'Brien, HBO, Comedy Central and at comedy clubs throughout the country.

 His improvisational skills led to him winning the award for 'Best Improviser' on an episode of NBC's prime time series Thank God You're Here in 2007.

 Williams's ventures include voicing 'Monster' on Nickelodeon's animated series Robot and Monster and starring as Warwick the Warlock in Disney's direct-to-DVD movie Spooky Buddies.

 He is the author and illustrator of several children's books, including a series about a dinosaur named Lickety Split, as well as books for adults.

-He has a free, bi-weekly podcast called The Harland Highway.
+He has a free, weekly podcast called The Harland Highway.

 He has appeared on Tom Green's House Tonight and on the Adam Carolla Podcast numerous times.
 He is known for his performance of bird sounds on Carolla's show.

-In August 2012 he began filming in Vancouver a 13-part Citytv comedy series called Package Deal, in which he stars.
+In August 2012, he began filming in Vancouver a 13-part Citytv comedy series called Package Deal, in which he stars.

 Williams created the Disney Junior series Puppy Dog Pals that debuted in 2017.